The rising cost of living in the U.S. and other places makes many foreigners want to retire in Mexico and stretch their dollars further.

 Assisted living is becoming popular worldwide as a comfortable way to spend the later years of life.

-But it may not be you that needs assisted living care.
+But it may not be you who needs assisted living care.
 It may be an aging parent.

 Many of our customers tell us that leaving an aging parent behind in the U.S. or Canada is a deal breaker for their move to Mexico.
 And while they wish they could live in Mexico now, they stay behind because they can’t bear the thought of leaving Mom or Dad alone.